-45. Therefore, though the Soul of Man be above it, let it not neglect the things that happen to be under Fate.

-46. And these, thus far, were the excellent sayings of the good Demon.
-[47.
-Tat.
+- 45. Therefore, though the Soul of man be above it, let it not neglect the things that happen to be under Fate. - 46.
+And these thus far, were the excellent sayings of the good Demon.

-47. Tat.
-Most divinely spoken, O Father, and truly

-and profitably, yet clear this one thing unto me.
+47. TAT.
+Most divinely spoken, O Father, and truly and profitably, yet clear this one thing unto me operating also with their (impetus) inclinations.

-48. Thou sayest, that in brute Beasts the Mind worketh or acteth after the manner of Nature, co-operating also with their (ὁρμὰς, impetus) inclinations.
+48. Thou sayest, that in brute Beasts the Mind worketh or acteth after the manner of Nature, co-

-49. Now, the impetuous inclinations of brute Beasts, as I conceive, are Passions.
-If, therefore, the Mind do co-operate with these impetuous Inclinations, and that they are the Passions in brute Beasts, certainly the Mind is also a Passion, conforming itself to Passions.
+49. Now the impetuous inclinations of brute Beasts, as I conceive, are Passions.
+If therefore the Mind do cooperate with these impetuous Inclinations, and that they are the Passions in brute Beasts, certainly the Mind is also a Passion, conforming itself to Passions.

-50. Herm.
-Well done, Son, thou askest nobly, and

-yet it is just that I should answer thee.
+50. HERM.
+Well done, Son, thou askest nobly, and yet it is just that I should answer thee.

-51. All incorporeal things, O Son, that are in the Body,

-are passible, nay, they are properly Passions.
+51. All incorporeal things, O Son, that are in the Body, are possible, nay, they are properly Passions.

-52. Everything that moveth is incorporeal; everything that is moved is a Body; and it is moved into the Bodies by the Mind.
-Now, Motion is passion, and there they both suffer; as well that which moveth, as that which is moved, as well that which ruleth, as that which is ruled.

-53. But being freed from the Body, it is freed likewise

-from Passion.

-54. But especially, O Son, there is nothing impassible, but all things are passible.

-55. But Passion differs from that which is passible;

-for that (Passion) acteth, but this suffers.

-56. Bodies also of themselves do act; for either they are unmoveable, or else are moved; and which soever it be, it is a Passion.

-57. But incorporeal things do always act, or work, and

-therefore they are passible.

-58. Let not, therefore, the appellations or names trouble thee, for Action and Passion are the same thing, but that it is not grievous to use the more honourable name.

-59. Tat.
-O Father, thou hast delivered this discourse

-most plainly.

-[60.
-Herm.

-60. Herm.
-Consider this also, O Son, that God hath freely bestowed upon man, above all other living things, these two, to wit, Mind and Speech, or Reason, λόγος, equal to immortality.

-61. These, if any man use, or employ upon what he

-ought, he shall differ nothing from the Immortals.

-62. Yea, rather going out of the Body, he shall be guided and led by them, both into the Choir and Society of the God, and blessed ones.

-63. Tat.
-Do not other living creatures use speech, O

-Father?
+- 52. Everything that moveth is incorporeal; everything that is moved is a Body; and it is moved into the Bodies by the Mind.
+Now motion is Passion, and there they both suffer; as well that which moveth, as that which is moved, as well that which ruleth, as that which is ruled. - 53.
+But being freed from the Body, it is freed likewise from Passion. - 54.
+But especially, O Son, there is nothing impassible, but all things are passible. - 55.
+But Passion differs from that which is passible, for that (Passion) acteth but this suffers. - 56.
+Bodies also of themselves do act, for either they are unmovable, or else are moved; and which soever it be, it is a Passion. - 57.
+But incorporeal things do always act, or work, and therefore they are passible. - 58.
+Let not therefore the appellations or names trouble thee, for Action and Passion are the same thing, but that it is not grievous to use the more honourable name. - 59.
+TAT.
+O Father, thou has delivered this Discourse most plainly. - 60.
+HERM.
+Consider this also, O Son, That God hath freely bestowed upon man, above all other living things, these two, to wit, Mind and Speech, or Reason, equal to immortality. - 61.
+These if any man use, or employ upon what he ought, he shall differ nothing from the Immortals. - 62.
+Yea, rather going out of the Body, he shall be guided and led by them, both into the Choir and Society of the Gods, and blessed Ones. - 63.
+TAT.
+Do not other living Creatures use Speech, O Father?

-64. Herm.
-No, Son, but only voice.
-Now, speech and voice do differ exceeding much; for speech is common to all men, but voice is proper unto every kind of living thing.
+64. HERM.
+No, Son, but only Voice; now Speech and Voice do differ exceeding much; for Speech is common to all men, but Voice is proper unto every kind of living thing.

-65. Tat.
-Yea, but the Speech of men is different, O
+65. TAT.
+Yea, but the Speech of men is different.

-Father; every man according to his Nation.
+O Father, every man according to his Nation.

-66. Herm.
-It is true, O Son, they do differ: yet as Man is one, so is Speech one also, and it is interpreted and found the same, both in Egypt, Persia, and Greece.
+66. HERM.
+It is true, O Son, they do differ: Yet as man is one so is Speech one also; and it is interpreted and found the same, both in Egypt, Persia, and Greece.

-67. But thou seemest unto me, Son, to be ignorant of
+67. But thou seemest unto me, Son, to be ignorant.

-the Vertue, or Power and greatness of Speech.
+of the Virtue or Power, and Greatness of Speech.